sumithkumar07/kairo/README.md

     *   Refer to the "Environment Variables Setup" section below for essential variables. **Pay special attention to `NEXT_PUBLIC_SUPABASE_URL` and `NEXT_PUBLIC_SUPABASE_ANON_KEY` for authentication and database features, and `GOOGLE_API_KEY` for AI features.**
 5.  **Set up the Database**:
     *   To save workflows and view run history, you must set up the database tables in your Supabase project.
     *   Go to the "Production Database Setup (Supabase)" section below, copy the SQL commands, and run them in the **SQL Editor** in your Supabase dashboard.
+This is a one-time setup.
 6. Run the development server: `npm run dev`
 7. Open [http://localhost:3000](http://localhost:3000) (or your configured port) in your browser.